DuongVu39/Case_Studies_in_Pandas/README.md

 Thinking of narrowing the story but don't know what to do.
 Thinking of showing the student how to calculate some statistical number/ financial criteria/ doing data engineering.

-- Lesson 3.1 -  Looking at a particular company stock price maybe to calculate a ratio?
+- Lesson 3.1 -  Looking at a particular company stock price in the dataset
-  - A learning objective:
+  - A learning objective: Learn how to work with time series dataset and create a stock price chart.
-- Lesson 3.2 - Creating a function to calculate that ratio for several company?
+- Lesson 3.2 - Creating a function to calculate Sharpe ratio for the chosen company.
-  - A learning objective:
+  - A learning objective: Learn/ review how to construct function
-- Lesson 3.3 - Feature engineering?
+- Lesson 3.3 -  Generalize the use of function for several company
-  - A learning objective:
+  - A learning objective: Use the function created above to other company using `.apply` for the whole data frame
-- Lesson 3.4 -
+- Lesson 3.4 - Other metrics
-  - A learning objective:
+  - A learning objective: Creating another function to calculate other risk adjusted return metrics with less hand holding code

 #### Chapter 4 - The consequences and how it changes America's economy